Skip to main content

 Please change model parameters to match expected dataset parameters.

-when trying to link your model to a dataset (step 3. in the traceblocTrainingGuide.ipynb), it means that the number of classes in the dataset you want to train your model on does not match the number of classes you specified in your model.
-To fix this, you should update the number of classes in your model to match the number needed for your dataset.
-If you wonder where you need to change the number of (output-)classes, simply refer to the Model Structure Guide.
+This means the number of classes in your dataset does not match the number specified in your model.
+To fix this, update the number of output classes in your model to match the dataset.
+For guidance, refer to the Model Structure Guide.

 How to navigate in the Anaconda Prompt?